The very best players in the game have a wide range of plays and skills at their disposal, but some come into play more often than others.

 Another thing that is worth considering when choosing between value betting and checking is your opponent and any specific reads you have on them.

-When playing poker online, you will often end up having actual stats on your opponent available, which will help inform your decisions and make the right play.
+When playing poker online, you often have actual stats on your opponent available, which can help inform your decisions and help you make the right play.

 The more likely your opponent is to call bets, the more likely you should be to value bet anytime you have a hand that is reasonably strong in absolute terms.